Skip to content

 What Are the Three S/4HANA Deployment Models?

 The S/4HANA market is projected to grow from USD 20.35 billion to USD 48.46 billion by 2033 (Verified Market Reports, 2025).
-That growth is split across three deployment models, each designed for different levels of customisation.
+That growth splits across three deployment models, each built for a different appetite for customisation.

 Public Cloud (S/4HANA Cloud, public edition).
-Multi-tenant SaaS — your instance runs alongside other customers on SAP’s infrastructure.
-Quarterly automatic updates.
-Minimal customisation: you configure within SAP’s boundaries, extend through BTP, but can’t modify core code.
-Best for organisations willing to adopt SAP’s best-practice processes.
+Multi-tenant SaaS.
+Your instance runs alongside other customers on SAP’s infrastructure.
+Quarterly automatic updates that you can’t skip or delay.
+Minimal customisation: you configure within SAP’s boundaries, extend through BTP, but you’re not touching core code.
+Best for organisations willing to adopt SAP’s standard processes and live with them.

 Private Cloud (S/4HANA Cloud, private edition).
-Single-tenant instance managed by SAP or a hyperscaler.
-You get more customisation options — custom code, industry-specific add-ons, and custom enhancements.
-Updates are less frequent (typically bi-annual).
+Single-tenant, managed by SAP or a hyperscaler.
+You get more room: custom code, industry add-ons, custom enhancements.
+Updates come bi-annually with more control over timing.
 This is the RISE with SAP model.
+Most organisations end up here.

 On-Premise (S/4HANA).
-You own and operate the infrastructure.
-Full control over customisation, update timing, and infrastructure choices.
-But you’re responsible for hardware, patching, upgrades, and scaling.
-The highest TCO but the most flexibility.
+You own and run everything.
+Full control over customisation, update timing, infrastructure.
+But you’re responsible for hardware, patching, upgrades, scaling.
+Highest TCO, most flexibility.

 What Is RISE with SAP and What Does It Include?

 Forty-three per cent of organisations say generative AI influenced their ERP decisions in 2025, up from 14% in 2023 (ERP Today, 2025).
-RISE with SAP is how SAP packages its cloud ERP offering — including AI features — into a single subscription.
+RISE with SAP is how SAP packages the AI-ready cloud ERP into a single subscription.

-• Migration tools — SAP provides assessment and migration utilities
+• Migration tools: assessment and conversion utilities from SAP

-The commercial model is subscription-based — one contract instead of separate licences for software, infrastructure, and services.
-This simplifies procurement but makes it harder to compare costs with unbundled alternatives.
+One contract instead of separate licences for software, infrastructure, and services.
+Neat from a procurement standpoint, though it makes apples-to-apples cost comparison with unbundled alternatives harder.

 How Do You Choose Between Public, Private, and On-Prem?

 Nearly half of C-suite executives say more than 30% of their IT projects are over budget and late (BCG, 2024).
-The wrong deployment model contributes to budget overruns when organisations discover mid-project that their chosen model can’t support their customisation needs.
+Picking the wrong deployment model contributes to those overruns when you discover mid-project that your chosen edition can’t handle your customisation needs.
+That’s an expensive lesson.

 Customisation needs.
-If your business runs on heavily customised SAP processes (custom transactions, industry-specific Z-code, complex pricing logic), on-premise or private cloud are your options.
-Public cloud enforces SAP’s standard processes with limited extensibility.
+If your business runs on heavily customised SAP processes (custom transactions, industry Z-code, complex pricing logic), you need on-prem or private cloud.
+Public cloud won’t let you in.

 Operational model.
-If you want SAP to manage infrastructure, patching, and upgrades, choose RISE (private cloud) or public cloud.
-If your IT team wants full control over the technology stack, on-premise is the choice.
+Want SAP to manage infrastructure, patching, and upgrades?
+Go with RISE or public cloud.
+If your IT team wants hands on the full stack, on-prem.

-Update frequency preference.
-Public cloud updates automatically every quarter — you can’t skip or delay.
-Private cloud updates bi-annually with more control over timing.
-On-premise updates when you choose to upgrade.
+Update frequency.
+Public cloud updates automatically every quarter.
+No skipping.
+Private cloud goes bi-annually with more control.
+On-prem updates when you say so.

 FactorPublic CloudPrivate Cloud (RISE)On-Premise